ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      *Project developer*

      * Developed and contributed to "Student Life," an Android time management app designed to streamline task organization and enhance productivity for students.

      * Collaborated with a cross-functional team to gather requirements, design user interfaces, and implement new features, resulting in an intuitive and user-friendly app.
-     * Successfully integrated a time estimator feature that provides valuable feedback on task duration, aiding users in effective time allocation.

      * Implemented user stories, ensuring that the app addresses the needs and preferences of the target audience.
      * Demonstrated creativity in devising innovative solutions to optimize app performance and enhance user experience.
      * Assumed project management responsibilities, effectively coordinating tasks and team efforts to achieve project milestones within set timelines.